makerdao/auction-keeper/README.md

 ### Accounting

-Auction contracts exclusively interact with Dai (for all auctions) and collateral (for `flip` auctions) in the `Vat`.
-More explicitly:
- * Dai used to bid on auctions is withdrawn from the `Vat`.
- * Collateral and surplus Dai won at auction is placed in the `Vat`.
+Key points:
+- Dai must be **joined** from a token balance to the `Vat` for bidding on `flip` and `flop` auctions.
+- Won collateral can be **exited** from the `Vat` to a token balance after a won auction is dealt (closed).
+- MKR for/from `flap`/`flop` auctions is managed directly through token balances and is never joined to the `Vat`.

+The keeper provides facilities for managing `Vat` balances, which may be turned off to manage manually.
+To manually control the amount of Dai in the `Vat`, pass `--keep-dai-in-vat-on-exit` and `--keep-gem-in-vat-on-exit`, set `--return-gem-interval 0`, and do not pass `--vat-dai-target`.

+Warnings: **Do not use an `eth-from` account on multiple keepers** as it complicates Vat inventory management and will likely cause nonce conflicts.
+Using an `eth-from` account with an open vault is also discouraged.

+#### Dai
+All auction contracts exclusively interact with Dai (for all auctions) in the `Vat`.  `--vat-dai-target` may be set to the amount you wish to maintain, or `all` to join your account's entire token balance.
+Rebalances do not account for Dai moved from the `Vat` to an auction contract for an active bid.
+Dai is rebalanced per `--vat-dai-target` when:
+- The keeper starts up
+- `Vat` balance is insufficient to place a bid
+- An auction is dealt

+To avoid transaction spamming, small "dusty" Dai balances will be ignored (until the keeper exits, if so configured).
-By default, all Dai and collateral in your `eth-from` account is `exit`ed from the Vat and added to your token balance when the keeper is shut down.
-This feature may be disabled using the `--keep-dai-in-vat-on-exit` and `--keep-gem-in-vat-on-exit` switches respectively.  **Using an `eth-from` account with an open vault is discouraged**, as debt will hinder the auction contracts' ability to access your Dai, and `auction-keeper`'s ability to `exit` Dai from the `Vat`.
+By default, all Dai in your `eth-from` account is exited from the `Vat` and added to your token balance when the keeper is terminated normally.
+This feature may be disabled using `--keep-dai-in-vat-on-exit`.

-**Using the `eth-from` account on multiple keepers is also discouraged** as it complicates `Vat` inventory management.
-When running multiple keepers using the same account, the balance of Dai in the `Vat` will be shared across keepers.
-If using the feature, set `--vat-dai-target` to the same value on each keeper, and sufficiently high to cover total desired exposure.

-To manually control the amount of Dai in the `Vat`, pass `--keep-dai-in-vat-on-exit` and `--keep-gem-in-vat-on-exit` switches, and do not pass the `--vat-dai-target` switch.
-You may use [mcd-cli](https://github.com/makerdao/mcd-cli) to manually `join`/`exit` Dai to/from each of your keeper accounts.
+#### Collateral (flip auctions)
+Won collateral is periodically exited by setting `--return-gem-interval` to the number of seconds between balance checks.
+Collateral is exited from the `Vat` when the keeper is terminated normally unless `--keep-gem-in-vat-on-exit` is specified.

+#### Other tools
+Alternatively, [mcd-cli](https://github.com/makerdao/mcd-cli) can be used to manually manage `Vat` balances.
 Here is an example to join 6000 Dai on a testnet, and exit 300 Dai on Kovan, respectively:
 ```bash
 mcd -C testnet dai join 6000